jrudio/meteor-youtubejs/README.md

 meteor-youtubejs
 ================

-Meteor package for youtubeJS; a plugin by eXon for videoJS.
+Meteor package for youtubejs; a plugin for videojs.

+To add it to your project:
+    meteor add jrudio:youtubejs